Dr Tony Walsh has been the Director of the Centre for Studies in Irish Protestantism since its formation in 2012.

 A member of the Southern Executive of the Council on Social Welfare of the Methodist Church in Ireland he was for many years involved in the leadership of one of Irish Protestantism’s flagship inter-cultural congregations.

 In 2008 Earl Storey founded Topstorey Communications (www.topstorey.org).
-He has worked with organizations as diverse as:
+He has worked with organisations as diverse as:

 - Orange Order